 The President shall:

-- Preside at all meetings of the Club and Board of Directors.
+- Preside at all in-person and virtual meetings of the Club and Board of Directors.

 - Call and/or cancel regular and special meetings.